haproxytech/kubernetes-ingress/documentation/annotations.md

   :information_source: To track the http requests rate, a stick-table named "Ratelimit-<period-in-ms>" will be created.
 For example, if the `rate-limit-period` is set to *2s*, the name of the table will be *Ratelimit-2000*.

+  :information_source: Generated rate-limit stick tables use the `localinstance` peer section.
+When multiple controller pods expose a reachable `--localpeer-port`, the controller reconciles peer entries for pods in the same controller workload so stick-table updates can replicate between those pods.

 Possible values:

 - An integer representing the maximum number of requests to accept